jamesbaroi/jamesbaroi.github.io/README.md

-Welcome to my personal site at [jamesbaroi.com](https://jamesbaroi.com/) currently under development.
+Welcome to my personal site at <a href="jamesbaroi.com" target="_blank">jamesbaroi.com</a> currently under development.

 <!--
 **jamesbaroi/jamesbaroi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.